huixie90/cpp_papers/any_view.md

 An implementation of this approach would look like this: [link](https://godbolt.org/z/qdnoE7Mb9)

-However, we believe that this over complicates the design.
+However, we believe that this overcomplicates the design.

 ## Alternative Design 2: Single Template Parameter: RangeTraits